rtc-io/rtc-switchboard/README.md

 ## Usage: Standalone

-If you wish to use `rtc-switchboard` on it's own to test signalling, then you can simply clone this repository, install dependencies and start the server:
+If you wish to use `rtc-switchboard` on its own to test signalling, then you can simply clone this repository, install dependencies and start the server: